-The NCT214 is a dual-channel digital thermometer and undertemperature/overtemperature alarm, intended for use in PCs and thermal management systems.
-It is register-compatible with the ADM1032 and ADT7461.
-A feature of the NCT214 is series resistance cancellation, where up to $1.5\,k\Omega$ (typical) of resistance in series with the temperature monitoring diode can be automatically cancelled from the temperature result, allowing noise filtering.
-The NCT214 has a configurable \overline{ALERT} output and an extended, switchable temperature measurement range.
+The ADT7461A is a dual-channel digital thermometer and undertemperature/overtemperature alarm, intended for use in PCs and thermal management systems.
+It is pin- and register-compatible with the ADM1032 and ADT7461.
+A feature of the ADT7461A is series resistance cancellation, where up to 1.5 k Ω (typical) of resistance in series with the temperature monitoring diode can be automatically cancelled from the temperature result, allowing noise filtering.
+The ADT7461A has a configurable \overline{ALERT} output and an extended, switchable temperature measurement range.

-The NCT214 can measure the temperature of a remote thermal diode accurate to $\pm 1^{\circ}$ C and the ambient temperature accurate to $\pm 3^{\circ}$ C. The temperature measurement range defaults to 0° C to $+127^{\circ}$ C, compatible with the ADM1032, but it can be switched to a wider measurement range of -64° C to $+191^{\circ}$ C.
+The ADT7461A can measure the temperature of a remote thermal diode accurate to $\pm 1^{\circ}\mathrm{C}$ and the ambient temperature accurate to $\pm 3^{\circ}\mathrm{C}$.
+The temperature measurement range defaults to $0^{\circ}\mathrm{C}$ to +127°C, compatible with the ADM1032, but it can be switched to a wider measurement range of -64°C to +191°C.

-The NCT214 communicates over a 2-wire serial interface, compatible with system management bus (SMBus/I2C) standards.
-The NCT214 has two address pins which allow up to 9 NCT214s to be used on the same bus.
+The ADT7461A communicates over a 2-wire serial interface, compatible with system management bus (SMBus) standards.
+The default SMBus address of the ADT7461A is 0x4C.
+An ADT7461A-2 is available with an SMBus address of 0x4D.
+This is useful if more than one ADT7461A is used on the same SMBus.

-An \overline{ALERT} output signals when the on-chip or remote temperature is out of range.
-The \overline{THERM} output is a comparator output that allows on/off control of a cooling fan.
-The \overline{ALERT} output can be reconfigured as a second \overline{THERM} output, if required.
+An ALERT output signals when the on-chip or remote temperature is out of range.
+The THERM output is a comparator output that allows on/off control of a cooling fan.
+The ALERT output can be reconfigured as a second THERM output, if required.